 Jim will provide you this protection throughout the entire transaction.

 The Advocate Homebuyer Program will assure you of no chance of "changing hats" in your transaction.

 The entire focus of all issues related to the transaction are on this premise: "Will it benefit the Buyer?" and "How will it benefit the Buyer?"
 Agents who accept listings to sell real estate means that their first and foremost obligation is to the Seller.
 They are contracted not only to sell the property but to get as much money for the Seller as possible.

 How can the Seller's agent get the best possible purchase price for the Buyer, if he is primarily contracted to get as much as possible for the Seller?
 Who ends up losing?
 It's simple...the Buyer.
 This situation is one of the many conflicts of dual agency and "limited representation".
 This is the reason for change that built the Advocate Homebuyer Program.

 This Program truly is real estate transformed to completely and effectively serve the Buyer.

 Dual agency & "limited representation" are riddled with conflicts and problems.
 It creates more questions than it answers and the one who is left out in the cold is the Buyer.
 The Arizona Department of Real Estate (ADRE) is a state agency who's mission is to protect all people who purchase any type of real estate and their advice to consumers is to obtain the services of a Buyer's Representative.
-This program takes that advice a step further and EXCLUSIVELY represents only the Buyer.

 There is a difference... and it is YOUR choice!